latchbio/latch/docs/source/basics/map_task.md

 You may want to map a task with multiple inputs.

-For example, the task below takes in 2 inputs, a base and a DNA sequence, and returns percentage of that base in the sequence:
+For example, the task below takes in 2 inputs, a base and a DNA sequence, and returns the percentage of that base in the sequence:

 ```python
 @small_task